 What is Vertical Merger?

-Basically, a product manufacturing process may include multiple companies at different stages of the production right from raw procurement up to the finished good manufacturing, wherein each entity provides intermediate product at the end of its production process.
+Basically, a product manufacturing process may include multiple companies at different stages of production right from raw procurement up to the finished good manufacturing, wherein each entity provides an intermediate product at the end of its production process.
 Interestingly, all the entities are required for the production of the finished good.
 It intends to improve its profitability and operational efficiency by combining the operations of two or more entities operating at different stages of a certain end product.

 Examples of Vertical Merger